skellis46/finger-pointing-moon/case-for-support.md

 csl: /Users/skellis/Dropbox/pandoc/oxford-university-press-scimed-numeric.csl
 ---

->When applying to this scheme, fellows will be required to articulate a set of development activities, to demonstrate how they will enhance their profile or status within their field, and how they will develop their research and its broader influence and importance.(p.101 Guide 4.9)

->It must define a series of research questions, issues or problems that will be addressed in the course of the research.
-It must also define its aims and objectives in terms of seeking to enhance knowledge and understanding relating to the questions, issues or problems to be addressed (p.10)

 # Case for Support - Finger Pointing Moon

-Finger pointing moon: recognising change in practice-research (or searching for truth in practice-research)
+Finger pointing moon: understanding change and difference through practice-research

 ## The Research Problem and Questions

 >You should describe clearly the research questions, issues or problems that you intend to address.
 What are the issues that you will be exploring in the course of your research?

+The field of practice-research has two fundamental epistemic questions: 1) What is known or understood differently as a consequence of practice-research?
+2) How might these understandings be shared and articulated?
+The second question has been examined in depth through research about documentation and archives.[^doc] The first question has been largely ignored and remains practice-research's most difficult and controversial epistemic question.
+The aim of _Finger Pointing Moon_ is to tackle this first fundamental question: to examine what we can know or understand differently through practice-research.

+There are three epistemic problems underpinning the research aim: i) _proxies_, in which artist-scholars rely on particular epistemic proxies to circumvent the complexity and messiness of noticing difference or change in practice-research; ii) _limits_, in which artist-scholars fail to attempt to recognise and examine the limits of what can and cannot be known through practice-research; and iii) _specificity_, in which practice-research methodological practices and understandings (or 'findings') are rarely if ever in open and critical dialogue with each other.

+The research has three primary research questions that reflect these problems:

+1. _Proxies_: What are practice-research's key epistemic proxies and how does their presence affect the value of practice-research as an approach to understanding the ambiguous, messy and complex experiences of human artistic endeavour? (expert opinion, literature-based research)

-- what types of changes or differences are _really_ made possible by practice-research and how are they able to be recognised if at all? (case-report)
+2. _Limits:_ what types of changes or differences are _really_ made possible by practice-research and how are they able to be recognised if at all? (case-report)

-- question about proxies (expert opinion, literature-based research)
-- specificity: findings and failures (systematic review and meta-analysis)
+3. _Specificity_: findings and failures (systematic review and meta-analysis)

+## Research context

+>You should describe the research context for your project/programme of work.
+Why is it important that these questions or issues are explored?
+What other research is being or has been conducted in this area?
+What contribution will your project make to improving, enhancing, or developing creativity, insights, knowledge or understanding in your chosen area of study?
+To whom will the outcomes of your research be of particular interest?

-aim: pursuit of accuracy.
+aim: pursuit of accuracy (in notoriously ambiguous and messy field).
 "Epistemic rationality is about building accurate maps instead." <https://www.lesswrong.com/s/5g5TkQTe9rmPS5vvM/p/RcZCwxFiZzE6X7nsv>

-_Finger Pointing Moon_ aims to address the fundamental epistemic question in practice-research: What can be known or understood differently as a consequence of practice-research?

 Practice-research has been dogged by epistemic uncertainty since its beginnings in the UK, Scandinavia and Australia in the 1990s.
-This uncertainty can be broadly characterised by two fundamentally different epistemic positions: 1) artistic artefacts require a written reflective or analytical statement that synthesises and reveals the epistemic status or findings of the research; 2) artistic artefacts themselves contain and communicate research findings.
+This uncertainty can be broadly characterised by two distinct epistemic positions: 1) artistic artefacts require a written reflective or analytical statement that synthesises and reveals the epistemic status or findings of the research; 2) artistic artefacts themselves contain and communicate research findings.

 Both positions have inherent problems.